-I also assign and edit pieces for Mic‘s arts section, both from an in-house staff writer and freelancers.
+I also assigned and edited pieces for Mic‘s arts section, both from in-house staff writers and freelancers.
 Read some samples of my editing work at the links below.

 - “100 Queer Characters of Color Who Show Why Hollywood Should — and Must — Diversify”